mennetorelli/Plumberz/README.md

 the argument of `peekForeverE` is a monadic action that contains an "inner" conduit, and the steps are as follows:
 * With `takeWhileCE` we send downstream all the elements that match the `isAlphaNum` predicate, i.e. in our case we accumulate the chunked stream into a word variable using the `foldC` function.
-* With `dropCE 1` we discard from the stream the non alphanumeric character (i.e. the spaces, or other punctuation characters).
+* With `dropCE 1` we discard from the stream the non-alphanumeric characters (i.e. the spaces, or other punctuation characters).
 * Finally, we `yield` the previously stored word downstream, and in this case the downstream corresponds to `foldMC insertInHashMap empty` of the "outer" conduit.

 We can replace `peekForeverE` with `splitOnUnboundedE`, which is a conduit combinator that splits a stream of arbitrarily-chunked data, based on a predicate on the elements, i.e. exactly what we need in our example.